Worst Web Sites 2007

 Besides what I've said above, there are several answers to the question "why does your site suck?"

 The big picture answer is I want you to feel good about yourself.
-While I personally adore sites like CSS Zen Garden and other sites that use and promote beautiful design, most people don't realize their hidden agenda: they want you to feel bad about your design skills or the skills of your staff so you'll hire them to fix your site.
+While I personally adore sites like CSS Zen Garden and other sites that use and promote beautiful design, most people don't realize their hidden agenda: they want you to feel bad about your design skills or the skills of your staff so you'll hire them to fix your site or buy their books.
 Everybody who visits WPTS leaves feeling better — they've seen sites that are suckier than their site and my design skills don't make you feel like you're a hack designer.
 Nobody has ever visited WPTS and said, "God, I wish I could design like that."

 Technical answers: There are many reasons and some of them depend on which page you're viewing.
 The code for the pages is the same, but there are some differences based on who is hosting the page.

-B. The "Original Sucky Pages"
+A. The "Original Sucky Pages"

 I've kept the format from 1996-1998 for historical purposes.
-Don't e-mail me that you hate frames.
+Don't email me that you hate frames.
 I hate them, too, but I have to use frames for this section.
 This is the way the site was back in 1996 (with the exception of a Splash page).
-It will never change
+It will never change.

-C. The rest of the site
+B. The rest of the site

 - Google ads keep it from validating.
 Yup.
 It's a fact.
 Google won't let you change their code so it may not validate.